Tiamarth/isabella-vivaldi/vivaldi-css.md

 ![gif of "completely adaptable"](https://github.com/isabella-theme/isabella-theme.github.io/blob/master/assets/img/isabella-vivaldi/adaptable.gif)

 - **make Vivaldi respect your system theme** Isabella integrates with the Isabella gtk theme, or with Adwaita, by forcing Vivaldi to use those window buttons instead.
+(Because Isabella gtk and Arc gtk currently use the same window buttons, this also technically integrates with Arc.
+Just apply the Arc colors in Vivaldi's theme settings.)

 ![screenshot of "make Vivaldi respect your system theme"](https://isabella-theme.github.io/assets/img/isabella-vivaldi/respect_theme.png)